wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEvent" />

 ### 2.1 The Caliper Event
-A Caliper [Event](#event) is a generic type that describes a relationship established between an `actor` and an `object`, formed as a result of a purposeful [action](#actions) undertaken by the `actor` in connection to the `object` at a particular moment in time.
+A Caliper [Event](#event) is a generic type that describes the relationship established between an `actor` and an `object`, formed as a result of a purposeful [action](#actions) undertaken by the `actor` in connection to the `object` at a particular moment in time and (optionally) within a given context.
 The [Event](#event) properties `actor`, `action` and `object` form a compact data structure that resembles an [RDF](#rdf) triple linking a subject to an object via a predicate.
 A learner starting an assessment, annotating a reading, pausing a video or posting a message to a forum are examples of learning activities that Caliper models as events.

 Caliper defines a number of [Event](#event) subtypes, each scoped to a particular activity domain and distinguishable via a `type` property.
 Each [Event](#event) instance can be referenced by its unique identifier.
 The `type` value is a \<string\> that MUST match the term specified for the [Event](#event) by the Caliper information model (e.g. "MessageEvent").
 The assigned `id` value MUST be a \<string\> representation of a [UUID](#uuidDef) as a [URN](#urnDef) per [RFC 4122](#rfc4122) which describes a [URN](#urnDef) namespace for [UUIDs](#uuidDef).